tcdowney/downey-io-jekyll/blog/_posts/2019-11-06-deploying-ruby-app-kubernetes-buildpack-kapp.md

 <script id="asciicast-279484" src="https://asciinema.org/a/279484.js" async></script>

-I've grown fond of pushing raw source code and using buildpacks [https://devcenter.heroku.com/articles/buildpacks].
+I've grown fond of pushing raw source code and [using buildpacks](https://devcenter.heroku.com/articles/buildpacks).
 I enjoy the ease of creating and mapping routes.
 I like that my app logs are a mere `cf logs`  away.
 That is if you're deploying a stateless 12 Factor app.
 If you're not -- or even if you just need to go a bit off the rails of your PaaS -- the platform can hinder more than it helps.
 It's these use cases where Kubernetes shines.

 You don't have to completely forgo the PaaS experience you're used to, however.
 In this post we'll take a look at two tools: `pack` and `kapp` that help bring some of that that PaaS goodness to Kubernetes.